fdefelici/clove-unit/README.md

 Run your tests, gathering information about positives and failures (file, line, reason), with a colored syntax (if supported by your shell).

-> Note: By now, Test Autodiscovery is available for Windows users.
+> Note: By now, Test Autodiscovery is available for Windows and MacOS users.

 ![Clove test run result](./examples/result.png)